albert-garreta/arb-bot/README.md

 # UniswapV2-based Arbitrage bot

 This is a non-competitive arbitrage bot, not too different from others out there.
-I am currently in the process of refactoring and cleaning it up a little bit.
+It works with UniswapV2-type dexes on EVM-compatible chains.

+(This is a blockchain-related repository)

 ## General notes